mickymacirl/CI-P5-EGZ/README.md

 ## CSS

-* The blog was styled using bootstrap and custom css.
+* The webpage was styled using bootstrap and custom css.

 ## Python